anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-tool-compatible-with-aao/index.md

 ### For NDMF based non-destructive tools {#improve-compatibility-ndmf-based}

-If your tool is a non-destructive tool based on NDMF[^NDMF], please remove your components before Avatar Optimizer process.
+If your tool is a non-destructive tool based on NDMF[^NDMF], please remove your components before Avatar Optimizer processes.
 Avatar Optimizer does most things in Optimization phase so if your plugin do nothing in Optimization phase, nothing is problem.\
-If your tool needs your components in Optimization phase, please execute before Avatar Optimizer process with [`BeforePlugin`][ndmf-BeforePlugin].
+If your tool needs your components in Optimization phase, please execute before Avatar Optimizer processes with [`BeforePlugin`][ndmf-BeforePlugin].
 QualifiedName of Avatar Optimizer in NDMF is `com.anatawa12.avatar-optimizer`.

 If your tool actually wants to do something with your components in Optimization phase,